MLS is Back Tournament: Medical protocol

 On July 6, 2020, FC Dallas withdrew from the tournament due to ten players and one staff member of the club testing positive for COVID-19, after their opening match was initially postponed.
 On July 9, 2020, Nashville SC were also withdrawn from the tournament after nine players of the club tested positive for the virus, after their opening match was initially postponed.

 On July 12, the match between Toronto FC and D.C.
-United was postponed just minutes prior to kickoff after at least one player was tested positive for COVID-19.
+United was postponed just minutes prior to kickoff after at least one player tested positive for COVID-19.
 The game was rescheduled for the following day on July 13, while the two players who received the positive and inconclusive test were both medically cleared to resume activities.
 Meanwhile, on July 14, Major League Soccer announced that there were no individuals who were tested positive out of the teams still participating in the tournament, while there was a single positive case out of the two teams that had withdrawn from the tournament.
 From July 16 onward, the MLS did not record a single positive test of COVID-19 within the delegation staying at the complex.